maxjr82/CECAM-MLQCDyn/README.md

-Welcome to the repository for the unsupervised learning tutorial lecture of the [*Machine Learning and Quantum Computing for Quantum Molecular Dynamics* - MLQCDyn](https://www.cecam.org/workshop-details/1133) school hosted by the Pascal Institute of the University Paris-Saclay.
+Welcome to the repository for the unsupervised learning tutorial lecture of the [*Machine Learning and Quantum Computing for Quantum Molecular Dynamics* - MLQCDyn](https://www.cecam.org/workshop-details/1133) school held in September 2022 in the Université Gustave Eiffel, Paris.
 This repository contains a Jupyter Notebook with Python code to demonstrate, in practice, the application of the popular unsupervised learning methods (dimensionality reduction and clustering) to analyze molecular dynamics data and extract useful chemical insights.
 The popular [MD17 database](http://www.sgdml.org/#datasets) generated from *ab initio* molecular dynamics simulations is used as a motivating example for the analyses presented in the tutorial.